Available

 Hi everyone, my name is Ned

-Ned is looking for a calm, child-free home where he can be the only animal and truly shine as your one-and-only.
-He thrives on being included in family life and must be allowed indoors where he can relax and be close to his humans.
+Ned is looking for a calm home.
+He thrives on being included in family life and would like to be allowed indoors where he can relax and be close to his humans.

 He recently had a dental procedure, so regular vet check-ups will be important to keep him feeling his best.